2ndSightLab/ai-tracker/awswishlist.md

 🟠 Save another way is actually more secure than using a PassKey as it saves the data to the Yubikey.
 Instead of save another way it should be "Store key to laptop" or "Store key to Yubikey (recommended)".
 I know this probably doesn't align with some standard but I think the standard is flawed.
 Saving to Yubikey is more secure because you can remove the Yubikey when not in use and not subjecct to attacks on a much more complicated OS.

 🟠 When adding MFA in AWS Identity Center (standalone) for use with Kiro, it does not make me enter the Yubikey pin when I choose save another way (it should).

+🟠 On logout trying to connect to EU panorama domain.
+Why?
+No, please.
+Also marketing domain.
+Prefer did not do that.